ShepleySound/can-of-books-frontend/README.md

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example:
+-->

-01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->
+08-29-2022 - Application has a front-end with a functional navbar, implementing React Router and a connection to a custom back-end API.

 ## Estimates